arthur875/Frappe/README.md

     ```bash
     npm install
     ```

+    This will install all required dependencies including:
+    - discord.js
+    - dotenv
+    - jest (for development/testing)

 4. **Configure your bot**
     - Create a `.env` file in the root directory with the following variables: